 4-way handshake message 2 is an EAPOL-Key PDU with the Key Type subfield equal to 1.

 An ESS Supplicant’s SME shall insert the RSNE it sent in its (Re)Association Request frame, and shall insert the RSNXE it sent in its (Re)Association Request frame if the RSNXE is present in the (Re)Association Request frame it sent.
 The RSNE and the RSNXE are included as transmitted in the Management frame.
-For MLO when more than one link is requested by the non-AP MLD in the (Re)Association Request frame, it shall include an MLO Link KDE containing the LinkID field and affiliated STA MAC address corresponding to each link included in the Basic Multi-Link element.
+For MLO when more than one link is requested by the non-AP MLD in the (Re)Association Request frame, and the message 2 is used for the initial 4-way handshake, it shall include an MLO Link KDE containing the LinkID field and affiliated STA MAC address corresponding to each link included in the Basic Multi-Link element.
+For MLO, if the message 2 is used for the rekeying, it shall include an MLO Link KDE containing the LinkID field and affiliated STA MAC address corresponding to each setup link.

 On receipt of message 2, the Authenticator’s SME shall validate the selected security configuration against the RSNE received in the (Re)Association Request frame, and shall validate the RSNXE included in message 2 against the RSNXE received in the (Re)Association Request frame from the Supplicant.
 An IBSS Supplicant’s SME shall insert an RSNE containing a selected pairwise cipher suite.
 The Authenticator’s SME shall validate that the pairwise cipher suite selected is one of its configured cipher suites and that the group cipher suite and AKM are consistent.